GabeScott/standard-works-vault/General Conference/1980 April - You Can Be the Voice.md

 # You Can Be the Voice

-*By M. Russell Ballard - Of the Presidency of the First Quorum of the Seventy*
+By Elder M. Russell Ballard - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the April session of the 1980 General Conference*